sdslabs/gasper/docs/content/configurations/global.md

 # Set this value to `false` in Production.
 debug = true

-# Root domain for all deployed applications.
+# Root domain for all deployed applications and databases.
-domain = "sdslabs.local"
+domain = "sdslabs.co"

 # Secret Key used for internal communication in the Gasper ecosystem.
 secret = "YOUR_SECRET_KEY"